We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Does it include a headphone amplifier?

 Even the best DAC is useless without a dedicated amplifier or integrated AV receiver or other means to power the headphones or speakers connected to it.
 Some DACs, often called hybrids or combos, solve this problem by having an amp built-in.
-The Chord Hugo 2 is an ultra-high-end version of exactly such a device, but you don’t have to break the bank to find a quality all-in-one solution.
-Fiio’s E10K Olympus 2 is only $100 and can fulfill your DAC and amp needs in one tiny, affordable box.
+The FiiO K19 is a high-end version of exactly such a device (or the FiiO R9 if you want to add in full media streamer/network player capabilities and much more), but you don’t have to break the bank to find a quality all-in-one solution.
+FiiO’s E10K Olympus 2 is only $100 and can fulfill your DAC and amp needs in one tiny, affordable box.

 If you do choose a hybrid DAC, be sure to check its output power.
 Most modern headphones don’t require a lot of juice to drive, but some audiophile favorites and mixing headphones still do, like the Sennheiser HD650, HIFIMAN Sundara, or beyerdynamic DT1990 Pro.
+The best planar-magnetic headphones are particularly power-hungry; even something relatively source-friendly like the Meze LIRIC II shows its best delving into bass depths and textured details when fed more current.
 Because every headphone is different, it’s difficult to say exactly how much power you’ll need.
-We recommend putting your headphones through a power calculator to determine how many milliwatts and volts you’ll need for your preferred headphones.
+We recommend putting your headphones through a power calculator to determine how many milliwatts and volts your preferred headphones will need.

 Price